slobentanzer/causality_perspective_2023/manuscript.md

 ### Foundation models: architectural biases and the No Free Lunch theorems

 Foundation models challenge the "No Free Lunch" theorems by suggesting that certain architectural biases, learned from vast amounts of data, can yield generalisable and high-performing models [@doi:10.48550/arXiv.2304.05366].
-These biases, and how to transfer them from LLMs ([Glossary][Large Language Models]) to systems biology, necessitate careful evaluation.
+These biases, and how to transfer them from [LLMs][Large Language Models] to systems biology, necessitate careful evaluation.
 As the biomedical field looks to these models for answers, it becomes crucial to develop frameworks that facilitate rapid development and exploration of ideas [@doi:10.1038/s41587-023-01848-y;@doi:10.48550/arXiv.2210.17283].
 A crucial aspect of these frameworks will be establishing benchmarks in the face of missing biological ground truth.